lgulley1/Bank-Database/README.md

 # Bank-Database
 Database Design for a Banking Enterprise (SQLite)

-This was an assignment completed for my intro toduction to database design course at Kent State.
+This was an assignment completed for my Introduction to Database Design course at Kent State.